kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 3. Got out of bed slightly faster than usual, mostly due to the demands of the working day, but also because I looked forward to showing up and getting the job done.

 ### 🔭 <b>3 Fails & Lessons Learned</b>
-1. **Failure:** Overeating.<br />
+1. **Failure:** Going to bed full.<br />
-**Lesson:** I have reached a point where the food plan doesn't necessarily define what will happen but more like gives me the title of the meal while I decided about the details of how exactly that meal will be garnished.
-Sweet potatoes are quite heavy and required less combination on their days.
+**Lesson:** I need to think of what is best for me to do if I unexpected events delay my breaking the fast and result in my eating 3-4 hours later.
-2. **Failure:** Giving into the tempation to further lies and deception.<br />
+2. **Failure:** Raising my voice upon indulgement in Pathos.<br />
-**Lesson:** Although I was 'Man Enough' to catch myself in the act and hear my conscience tell me to come clean.
-The fact that my first heartbeat thought and action were to continue with the lie has me aware of what happens when I am not intentional with my words.
+**Lesson:** I need to do a better job staying constant in my non-Pathos Ethos.
-3. **Failure:** 300 bob socks.<br />
+3. **Failure:** Foggy night routine.<br />
-**Lesson:** Having seen an income this month, I gave into the temptation to spend lavishly on a pair of black socks.
-Not an unreasonable thing to spend money on, just too easy an expense made because of the 'I can afford' temptation.
-Gotta keep that in check.
+**Lesson:** Yeah, between Anime and Piano sessions, I have not been precise in my stating what exactly should be done and how exactly.
+30 minutes piano is a must-have.

 ### 🌟 <b>Highlights of the Week</b>
 - <b>Memorable moment / breakthrough / proud event</b>: Another breakthrough it is: There are possibilities on the Job market provided that one has done his homework and truly has with him 'an offer that anyone will feel stupid saying no to'.